 Almost anytime that data analytics, artificial intelligence, machine learning, and data-driven decision making are mentioned, it is followed by a disclaimer that – of course – privacy and data security regulations need to be respected.
 This, in turn, seems insurmountable.
 Also, the need for “erasing data” is frequently mentioned as if that were realistically possible in redundant, multiple backed-up systems with interlinked data sources, especially if that same data would be needed again once a user reenters degree or certification programs at the same or another institution.

-It seems that most online platforms are successful because they make the user consent to all kinds of data usage; while that practice might be acceptable for voluntary activities, it is unacceptable for public institutions of higher education.
+It seems that currently most online platforms are successful because they make the user consent to all kinds of data usage; while that practice might be acceptable for voluntary activities, it is unacceptable for public institutions of higher education.
 It also seems that at any given time, laws about data usage are years behind what is actually happening in online platforms, which could mean that a data usage that is acceptable today may not be acceptable anymore tomorrow.
-Any next generation LMS needs to provide a way for the users to control and own their data.
+Any next generation ecosystem needs to provide a way for the users to control and own their data.

 Content and functionality belong together

-Users and their data belong together
+Users and their identities and data belong together

 Artificial Intelligence is here to stay